Dahmer – Monster: The Jeffrey Dahmer Story (2022) Review

 9. Victim Konerak Sinthasomphone

-Dahmer told Sinthasomphone that he would pay him if he allowed him to take some photographs back at this apartment.
-Astonishingly, although he was the younger brother of a boy that Dahmer assaulted in 1998 but who had managed to escape, he said yes.
-Drugged, and with a hole drilled into his skull, Sinthasomphone still managed to escape Dahmer’s apartment and the building but was returned to Dahmer by the police against the objections raised by Dahmer’s neighbor Glenda.
-Dahmer, playing to the police’s innate homophobia insisted that Sinthasomphone was drunk, nineteen, and that it was a “boyfriend thing”.
+Dahmer told fourteen-year-old Sinthasomphone (his youngest victim) that he would pay him if he allowed him to take some photographs back at this apartment.
+Astonishingly, although he was the younger brother of a boy whom Dahmer assaulted in 1998 but who had managed to escape – his family being Laotian, the police and the judge took no interest in the case, and Dahmer walked – he said yes.
+Drugged and with a hole drilled into his skull, Sinthasomphone still managed to escape Dahmer’s apartment and the building but was returned to Dahmer by the police against the objections raised by Glenda.
+Dahmer, playing to the police’s innate homophobia, insisted that Sinthasomphone was drunk, nineteen and that it was a “boyfriend thing”.
 The two officers involved were never punished.

 Dahmer-Monster